sorenmacbeth/flambo/Tutorial.md

     clojure.pprint/pprint)
 ```

-Of course, you can also save the results to a textfile, via flambo's `save-as-text-file` function, or an HDFS sequence file, via `save-as-sequence-file`, but, we'll leave those APIs for you to explore.
+Of course, you can also save the results to a text file, via flambo's `save-as-text-file` function, or an HDFS sequence file, via `save-as-sequence-file`, but, we'll leave those APIs for you to explore.

 ### Conclusion